-This tutorial provides examples showing how to use GIMP's LCH color tools to pick complementary colors, choose warm and cool colors for painting highlights and shadows, and put together hue-based harmonious color palettes.
+This tutorial provides examples showing how to use high bit depth GIMP's LCh color tools to pick complementary colors, choose warm and cool colors for painting highlights and shadows, and put together hue-based color harmonies.

 Introduction: Choosing complementary colors, color harmonies, and colors for painting warmer highlights and cooler shadows